/ HIGH SCHOOL STAFF

 EDUCATIONAL SUPPORT SERVICES ASSISTANT

-at Holland Christian I was hired as the ESS Life Skills Job Coach in 2007 as well as being a Classroom Assistant.
-I continued job coaching for 5 years.
+was hired as the ESS Life Skills Job Coach in 2007 as well as being a Classroom Assistant.
+I continued job coaching for five years.
 I have since then continued working as a Classroom Assistant and Teacher Assistant.
 Working with students on their life skills lessons, general education class work and helping to make modifications so that they can learn to the best of their ability is a passion of mine.
-Since 2008 I have also enjoyed teaching a 5 week program each summer for Ready For Life at Hope College.
+Since 2008 I have also enjoyed teaching a five-week program each summer for Ready For Life at Hope College.
 The program works with young adults with disabilities high school age and older on having a Christ- centered, educational, and fun summer.

 My husband, Jim, and I were married in 2007.
 We have been blessed with two sons, Levi and Elliot.
 We enjoy spending lots of time with family and friends as well as being outdoors.
 We love being involved at Ridge Point Community Church, and sharing God’s creation with our children.